hyperburn777/AIProjects/README.md

 <br />

 Key Components:
-- Data Analysis: Loads and processes cobot operation data from Excel files
+- Data Analysis: Processes cobot operation data from Excel files
-- Feature Extraction: Identifies key metrics and operational patterns
-- Visualization: Generates plots and summaries to highlight trends and anomalies
+- Pattern Recognition: Identifies operational trends and anomalies
-- Optimization: Suggests improvements or automates aspects of cobot workflows
+- Optimization: Suggests workflow improvements

 For implementation details and constraints, refer to the code in `5-CobotOps/cobotops.py` and the dataset in `5-CobotOps/data/`.